-The fix that resolves this issue with local ACLs is now available.
+This issue is fixed in builds 15.26, released on 9/13, and later.
 Please update to the latest build by going to Help > Check for Updates from any of the Office 2016 apps.

-Issues affecting Excel for Mac features and add-ins
+Issues affecting Word for Mac features and add-ins